Sedilia: Symbolism and meaning

 The evolution of symbolic meaning was closely related to the changing development of theology, in particular to the emphasis on the doctrine of Real Presence in the Eucharist.
 The easternmost seat symbolizes the role of Christ, making up the whole sedilia structure as the demonstration of sacramental authority.
 Cameron pointed out that in some cases, canopies or gables directly placed above the celebrant's seat are similar to altarpieces or reliquaries, making this seat itself equipped with a status as if a shrine.

-In addition, as for sedilia's position, it often embedded into the southern wall of the altar, as well as conveyed more profound spiritual meanings.
+Sedilia are often embedded into the southern wall of the altar, as well as conveyed more profound spiritual meanings.
 Inside the churches symbolic geography, the southern part of the altar would be related to lights and authorities.
 This position elevated the sacred identity of the clergy who were seated beyond them.
-Sedilia's common stepped design where the seats descend from east to west further demonstrates the spatial higher and lower distinctions and hierarchical orders, reflecting the level structure of the ecclesia.
+The common stepped design of sedilia, where the seats descend from east to west, further demonstrates the spatial higher and lower hierarchicy.

 Sedilia seldom appeared in figurative iconography, but its architectural forms often interacted with the more extensive visual aspects of churches.
 For example, at Heckington in Lincolnshire, sedilia were grouped into a sculptural system that includes the saints and canopy figures, allowing the clergy seated below to theologically and visually align with the celestial community above.
 It further intensified the clergy as the intermediaries between the earth and the divine.

-Additionally, the aesthetic treatment of sedilia also follows the change of liturgies and artistic styles.
+The aesthetic treatment of sedilia also follows the change of liturgies and artistic styles.
 Since the mid-13th century, the Rayonnant style preferred by Paris, France with delicacy, magnificence and small-scale have influenced the English sedilia designs.
 According to Camron's analysis, the chase of micro-architectural complexity did not wrongly conceptualize liturgical furniture, especially objects related to sedilia, where they were not deemed as purely practical tools, but as theological components participating in the construction of sacred Mass dramas.